1. The information we collect

-For most products and services, it is necessary for us to collect ‘personal information’ such as your name, identity details, photos, contact details and transaction information.
+For most products and services that we provide, it is necessary for us to collect ‘Personal Information’ such as your name, date of birth, photos, contact details, occupation and other information requested and/or transaction information that you provide to us when you utilise our services.
 We may also need to collect other personal details (such as gender, marital status and financial information) and other information from which you can be identified.

 Generally, we do not collect sensitive information about you unless required or permitted by law or where you consent for us to do so.
 Sensitive information will only be collected if it is relevant to your product or the service or function you are engaging us to provide.
 If applicable, this will be communicated to you.
 For example, some forms of biometric data are collected, stored and used to support access and verification procedures.

 We will not collect sensitive information about you where this is expressly prohibited by local law.

 Sensitive information may include information relating to:

 - Political or religious beliefs